 Dates and Fees

-The Shoe Design Retreat with Chris Francis will take place from June 11 through June 22, 2018, from 9:00am to 5:00pm at Otis College of Art and Design.
+The Shoe Design Retreat with Chris Francis will take place on June 11 through June 22, 2018, from 9:00am to 5:00pm at Otis College of Art and Design.
 Tuition for the program is $1,675.
-The final deadline for applications is May 1, 2018.
+The deadline for applications is May 23, 2018.

 On-campus housing and board may be available for an additional fee, please indicate on the application form if you are interested in this option.